hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 This is important for producing proofs that are easily consumable and verifiable by external entities.

-This proposal covers the implementation of all necessary components to provide the consensus node and block node with the functionality to sign and verify blocks using a Threshold Signature Scheme (TSS) and EC Cryptography.
+This proposal covers the implementation of all necessary components to provide the consensus node and future library users with the functionality to sign and verify blocks using a Threshold Signature Scheme (TSS) and EC Cryptography.

 The related proposal, TSS-Ledger-Id, provides an overview of the process and background for TSS and how it impacts the platform’s functionality.